zeromq/rfc/43/README.md

 * To recover from transient failures in connectivity.
 * To be neutral with respect to operating system, programming language, and hardware.
 * To allow any number of nodes to run in one process, to allow large-scale simulation and testing.
+* To provide a CURVE enabled transport framework for implementors looking to extend ZYRE over the open Internet.

 ## Changes Over Version 2